 If you’re someone who likes to stock up on dry goods, you may be wondering ‘can I use dried chickpeas to make hummus instead of canned chickpeas?’
 We are happy to be the ones to tell you – absolutely yes!
 You can make delicious homemade hummus just as easily with dried chickpeas, although you will definitely have to start the preparations in advance.

 Basically, the difference between dried chickpeas and canned chickpeas is hydration and readiness to use.
 The beauty of canned chickpeas is that they are fully hydrated when you open the can.
-But the benefit of dried chickpeas is that they can take up less space, and also may have less packaging materials if you buy in bulk.
+But the benefit of dried chickpeas is that they can take up less space, and also may have fewer packaging materials if you buy in bulk.

 If you want to use dried chickpeas for this recipe, there is one additional step you will need to take the day before you want to dive into this hummus recipe.
 You’ll take one cup of dried chickpeas and soak it in chicken or vegetable broth (for extra flavor) or water overnight.
 You can leave them in the fridge while they soak, but make sure to give them a full 12 hours.
 One cup of dried chickpeas will double in size, and will be almost exactly the same amount as a 16 oz can!